Facial recognition system is fast becoming one of the most important and controversial technology.

 This training means that the algorithm learns, over time, to identify faces.

-Once the algorithm is able to detect a face it must learn to recognise faces.
+Once the algorithm is able to detect a face it must learn to recognize faces.

 This is done with a second neural network.
 Here the algorithm is again fed images of faces.